2006 United States House of Representatives elections in Arizona: Polling

+Predictions

 Results

+Renzi won re-election by an eight-point margin, despite the strong Democratic performance nationwide.

 District 2

 The heavily conservative and gerrymandered District 2, which owed its strange shape to the decision to not have Hopi and Navajo Native Americans represented by the same congressman due to historic tensions between them, had been represented by Republican Trent Franks since his initial election in 2002.
 Franks had been re-elected comfortably in the intervening years due to the conservative nature of the Phoenix suburbs that the district pulled from.
-He faced Democratic challenger John Thrasher, a music teacher who based his campaign around anti-corruption and immigration reform.
-Franks comfortably won re-election, albeit by a smaller margin than usual.